 So far, eight state and regional teams have participated in the B8 State Pathways to Implementation Project: California, Colorado, Illinois, Minnesota, Nebraska, Virginia, Washington State, and a regional team representing Maryland, Northern Virginia, and Washington, DC.

-Current B8 Workforce Team Members:
+Current Transforming Minnesota’s Early Childhood Workforce Leadership Team Members:

 Oriane Casale, Assistant Director of the Labor Market Information Office of the Minnesota Department of Employment and Economic Development (DEED).

 Layna Cole PhD., is a Professor of Early Childhood Education in the School of Teaching and Learning at Minnesota State University Moorhead.
+Professor Cole represents MnAECTE, the Minnesota Association of Early Childhood Teacher Educators, the professional association for early childhood faculty from 4-year colleges and universities.

 Nick Henderson, is the Social Service Program Advisor at the Minnesota Department of Human Services

 Cisa Keller, M.A., is the Senior Vice President of Early Childhood Quality Development at Think Small.
-Cisa joined the team in the summer of 2017.

 Alex Liuzzi, is the Executive Director of Professional Educator Licensing and Standards Board (PELSB)